mneverov/unc/README.md

 Linter `unc` reports c-style nil checks.

-Null checks with null on the left hand side (lhs) was popular in C to avoid the following bug:
+Null checks with null on the left hand side (lhs) were popular in C to avoid the following bug:

 ```
 if (some_var = NULL) ...